‘Ted’ movie creators sued for copyright infringement

 The Boston Herald reports that the movie Ted and the web series featuring Charlie also share similar scenes.
 Since major motion pictures have the potential to generate considerable profit, when a character or some other element that comprises a high-grossing film is suspected to have been stolen, it could result in significant losses for the original creator.

 Original ideas and inventions are valuable property, and as such, deserve the necessary legal protections to ensure that the property owners are able to recover damages in the event that infringement occurs.
-Contact a Phoenix, AZ small business attorney to learn more about how to protect your intellectual property
+Contact a Phoenix, AZ small business attorney to learn more about how to protect your intellectual property.

-Categorised in:
+Categorised in: Intellectual Property Law

 This post was written by